WannesFransen1994/ip_major/lesson_03/circleci_guide/guide.md

 ### Aggregating our test reports

 While we could point our CircleCI config to the upperlying folder and let it recursively scan for all test `.xml` files, that's a bit error prone.
 We'll aggregate our test reports in a single folder.
-We do this with the following config:
+We do this with the following config in our `config/config.exs` file:

 ```elixir
 config :junit_formatter,